Elizabeth Reed, LCSW - Therapist at Grow Therapy

 Virtual

 I am a licensed clinical social worker serving adult individuals across Texas via teletherapy from the Greater Houston area, with 7 years of client-facing clinical experience as a social worker.
-I enjoy several different things about therapy -- is one or more of these you?: the mentoring aspects of therapy with young adults, the empowerment and validation aspects of working with those with less privilege or the perspective-taking and compassion work of working with those with more privilege, using evidence-based therapies to help people overcome PTSD trauma, such as sleep better, concentrate more, feel safe more, take back their lives, and recover the experience of positive emotions, and helping young professionals regarding burnout.
+I enjoy several different things about therapy -- is one or more of these you?: the mentoring aspects of therapy with young adults, using evidence-based therapies to help people overcome PTSD trauma, such as sleep better, concentrate more, feel safe more, and recover the experience of positive emotions, and helping professionals prevent or manage burnout.

 What can clients expect to take away from sessions with you?